 For three days in early February, students gather on HCU’s campus for classes and workshops.
 With special visiting instructors, the winter residency focuses on the craft of writing and explores how artists of faith can create in ways that reflect the goodness, truth, and beauty of our Creator.

-As part of the on-campus residency in February, students also have the option to gather on our campus for the annual HCU Narrative Arts Conference, featuring a wide array of guest speakers and an opportunity to connect with writers, editors, and publishers.
+As part of the on-campus residency in February, students also have the option to gather on our campus for the HCU Narrative Arts Conference, which features a wide array of guest speakers and an opportunity to connect with writers, editors, and publishers.

 Meals and lodging for the residencies are included in tuition.
 Students are responsible for their own travel arrangements.